sybrew/the-seo-framework/readme.txt

 1. PHP 5.3 support has been dropped.
 Here's why:
 	* TODO
-2. The minimum required WordPress version now is 4.6.
+2. WP 4.4 and 4.5 support has been dropped.
 Here's why:
 	* TODO
+	* Consistent admin screen detection.
+	* Newer functionality, like memory upgrading.

 **Feature highlights:**